Q: Which of the following statements correctly describe key aspects of k-means? Select all that apply.

 - K-means is an unsupervised partitioning algorithm.

-- To avoid poor clustering, data professionals run a k-means model with
+- To avoid poor clustering, data professionals run a k-means model with different starting positions for the centroids.

-- K-means clusters are defined by a central point, called a
+- K-means clusters are defined by a central point, called a centroid.

 Q: A junior data analyst building a K-means model recalculates the